ros-industrial/industrial_ci/doc/index.rst

 * Note that `.ci_config` is the required name of the cloned folder; it is hardcoded so you need to use this name.
 * Example of entire file `.travis.yml` can be found in `industrial_core/.travis.yml <https://github.com/ros-industrial/industrial_core/blob/indigo-devel/.travis.yml>`_.
+* A Gitlab CI config can be found in `.gitlab-ci.yml <https://github.com/ros-industrial/industrial_ci/blob/master/.gitlab-ci.yml>`_.

 That's it.